 Best for: Older kids and access to Disney’s Hollywood Studios

 The iconic hotels that make up the Walt Disney World Swan and Dolphin are hard to miss.
-Standing tall in the center of Walt Disney World, with iconic Michael Grave architecture, this whimsical property is operated by Marriott brand hotels.
+Standing tall in the center of Walt Disney World, with Michael Graves architecture, this whimsical property is operated by Marriott brand hotels.

 Category: Wyndham hotel and Wyndham Garden hotel